star-hengxing/libuipc/docs/api_docs/uipc/geometry/IAttributeSlot/index.md

     Check if the underlying attribute is shared.

     :material-keyboard-return: **Return**
-    :    true, if the underlying attribute is shared, more than one geometry reference to the underlying attribute.
+    :    true, if the underlying attribute is shared, more than one geometries reference to the underlying attribute.

     :material-keyboard-return: **Return**
-    :    false, if the underlying attribute is owned, only this geometry reference to the underlying attribute.
+    :    false, if the underlying attribute is owned, only this geometries reference to the underlying attribute.